-When required, Orders, tickets and/or penalties are issued to the operator.
-The Commission posts its enforcement actions in a timely and transparent manner by way of its Compliance and Enforcement webpage.
-Prior to March 2017, enforcement actions were communicated by way of quarterly enforcement action summary publications.
+When required, orders, tickets and/or penalties are issued to the operator.
+The Commission posts its enforcement actions in a timely manner on its Compliance and Enforcement webpage.
+Prior to March 2017, enforcement actions were communicated through quarterly enforcement action summary publications.

-ORDERS - issued if an operator fails to comply with OGAA, associated regulations, permits or authorizations, a previous Order, or to deal with issues of public safety or protection of the environment.
+ORDERS - issued if an operator fails to comply with OGAA, associated regulations, permits or authorizations, a previous order, or to deal with issues of public safety or protection of the environment.